 You’ll still get paid the full amount of Child Benefit each month – or each week, if you’re paid weekly.

-But whichever one of you has the higher income will have to pay back the full amount in the form of Income Tax.
+But whichever one of you has the higher income will have to pay back the full amount in the form of Income Tax either via PAYE or by completing a Self Assessment tax return.

 If you want your Child Benefit payments to stop